-Did you know that while in India or America a "fantastic" or an "ok" sign is demonstrated by forming a circle with your thumb and forefinger, in Tunisia the same symbol means "I will kill you" and in Japan it means "money"?
+Did you know that while in India or America a Fantastic or an OK sign is demonstrated by forming a circle with your thumb and forefinger.

 Kinesics or study of body language must be understood by all.
 Whether it is an interview or a presentation, one must be aware of how to use body language effectively.

 Read on to understand more about various non verbal components of communication...

 - Eye Contact: Always maintain eye contact with your audience.
 However, a person must ensure that he/she should not fix his gaze at one person for more than 5 seconds.
 Too much fluttering of eyes could indicate lack of confidence.
 Staring at a person could be daunting and hence is not such a good idea.

 - Hand Shake: While shaking hands especially in a professional environment, the hand shake should be firm and not loose.
 An iron handshake [very strong handshake] can indicate that a person is trying to dominate.

 - Crossing your Arms: Crossing your arms could imply that a person is not open to new ideas/opinion especially in case of giving a presentation.
 However, in a one-on-one interview if the interviewer has his/her arms crossed, the candidate could do the same.